nyc-crh/site/content/gallery/bayard-rustin.md

 - physical disabilities
 - communism
 questions:
-- In this interview, Bayard Rustin discusses why A. Philip Randolph counted on him as an organizer.
-What reasons does Rustin give for Randolph’s trust in him?
+- In this interview, Bayard Rustin discussed why A. Philip Randolph counted on him as an organizer.
+What reasons did Rustin give for Randolph’s trust in him?
 What were the organizing tasks that Rustin completed?
 - How did Bayard Rustin’s work align with the political framework of A. Philip Randolph?
 - How do you think Bayard Rustin felt working in movements that acknowledged his organizing genius while also asking him to stay behind the scenes because of his sexuality?
 ---